From Paris to the Loire Valley: 4 Best Ways to Get There

 It's worth driving a bit out of the way from Tours to the Château du Rivau for a romantic getaway.
 Nestled in a parkland 11 kilometers from Chinon, this turreted medieval castle features a contemporary garden classified as a "Jardin Remarquable."
-The Château du Rivau devotes 12 rooms to its bed and breakfast hotel.
+The Château du Rivau has two restaurants and devotes 12 rooms to its bed-and-breakfast hotel.
 The breakfast is prepared from fresh ingredients grown locally, including on the property's farm.

 3. From Paris to the Loire Valley by Train

 Taking the train from Paris to the Loire Valley is a good option if you want to visit just one château on a day trip.
 Some of the most-visited châteaux offer shuttle service to and from the nearest train station.
 Travelers can check the SNCF train schedules.

 The Château de Chambord, the largest and most famous castle in the Loire Valley, can be reached by taking a direct SNCF train ride from the Montparnasse station or Austerlitz station in Paris to the Blois-Chambord station.
 A direct train ride takes approximately 1.5 hours.
 There are also routes from the Austerlitz station in Paris to Blois-Chambord with connections, which take from two hours to 2.5 hours.

 A shuttle bus service is provided from the Blois-Chambord station to the Château de Chambord; the shuttle ride takes about 35 minutes.